Will Jacks

 William George Jacks (born 21 November 1998) is an English cricketer.
-He is a right-handed batsman and off spin bowler.
+He is a right-handed batter and off spin bowler.
 He made his Test debut against Pakistan in December 2022.

-Career
+Domestic career

 He made his List A debut on 18 May 2018 for Surrey against Somerset in the 2018 Royal London One-Day Cup.
 In his third game, in the same competition, he scored a match-winning 121 against Gloucestershire.
 Prior to his List A debut, he was in the England squad for the 2018 Under-19 Cricket World Cup, where he played all six games, including the last as captain.

 He made his first-class debut on 20 June 2018, for Surrey in the 2018 County Championship.
 He made his Twenty20 debut for Surrey in the 2018 t20 Blast on 5 July 2018.
+Jacks was part of the Surrey team that won the 2018 County Championship.

 In a pre-season T10 match against Lancashire, Jacks scored a century in 25 balls, believed to be the fastest hundred in a match between two professional teams in a true cricket ground.
 His century also included six sixes in one over.

-On 29 May 2020, Jacks was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.

-In June 2021, Jacks scored English cricket's third fastest Twenty20 fifty, off 15 balls, as Surrey beat local rivals Middlesex.
+In June 2021, Jacks scored English cricket's third fastest Twenty20 fifty off 15 balls as Surrey beat local rivals Middlesex.

+In April 2022, he was bought by the Oval Invincibles for the 2022 season of The Hundred.
+In August 2022, he scored the highest score in the history of The Hundred at 108 runs in 48 balls.
+Jacks was part of the Surrey team that won the 2022 County Championship.

+Jacks was retained by the Oval Invincibles for the 2023 season of The Hundred.
+Jacks was part of the Oval Invincibles team that won of the 2023 season of the Hundred.

+In December 2022, Jacks was bought by Royal Challengers Bangalore for ₹3.2 crore ahead of the 2023 season of the Indian Premier League (IPL).
+He was ruled out of the season due an injury he sustained while playing for England.
+His debut came in the following season, on 11 April, against Mumbai Indians.
+In a league stage match against Gujarat Titans on 28 April, Jacks scored an unbeaten century in 41 balls, in a successful run-chase.
+The innings included five fours and ten sixes, and was the fifth-fastest century in the history of the IPL.